LONA MANNING

 Picture

-Why would the cross and chain represent slavery only inside the pages of Mansfield Park?
-Many of Austen's readers were women who wore crosses and chains as emblems of their faith, not as mere decoration.
+Consider that the cross and chain is not some unusual and unique item inside the pages of Mansfield Park, but a ubiquitous piece of jewelry.
+Why would a cross and chain represent slavery in Mansfield Park but not when it is around the neck of the book's readers?
+These women wore crosses and chains as emblems of their faith, not as mere decoration.
 It's likely that many of those women were gifted their crosses by family members, like a grandparent.
-Are they likewise guilty by association?
 What were women who wore the cross and chain supposed to think of themselves?
+Whenever Ackerman's Repository showed a fashion plate of a lady wearing a cross, was that publication sending a message?
 Does every cross remind us of the Codrington plantations or only the crosses suspended on a chain?
 What about crosses on coral beads or strings of pearls?
-Whenever Ackerman's Repository showed a fashion plate of a lady wearing a cross, was that publication sending a message?

 And finally, what is the message?
 By wearing the cross and chain, is Fanny complicit in slavery, or is she protesting it?